pilcrowonpaper/arctic/docs/pages/providers/authentik.md

 );
 ```

-Authentik with version 2024.2 and higher receive only access token.
-To get the refresh token as well, you need to include scope `offline_access` in the request.
-The scope also needs to be enabled in the provider advanced settings.
+Authentik with version 2024.2 and higher only provides the access token by default.
+To get the refresh token as well, you'll need to include the `offline_access` scope.
+The scope also needs to be enabled in your app's advanced settings (Application > Providers > Edit > Advanced protocol settings > Scopes).

 ```ts